Coalition for Assistive Technology (CATO)

 Grants of assistive technology are awarded to children with disabilities in Oregon ages two to twenty.
 Equipment is loaned on a long-term basis to families (i.e., until outgrown or no longer needed).
 Requested equipment must be needed at home but may also be used at school.
 The Board of Directors of the Coalition for Assistive Technology (CATO) meets in October, January and April to review applications and make equipment awards.

-CATO-grant-application-2013.pdf Click on PDF to download application for a child you know.
+Click here to download a CATO grant application form for a child you know.

 Click here go to the Education Tech Point Site

 Deadline for Submissions

 On additional pages attached to this application, please address the eight items described below.
 Yourinformation should be as complete as possible.
 Reports, letters or opinions from your child’s teachers,therapists, physicians, etc. may be helpful.
 Please include as much information as possible which offerssupporting documentation of need and prior evaluation.
 Your application will be scored based oninclusion of all of the following criteria.

 1. Use as Assistive Technology • The equipment requested will be used to enhance functionalcapabilities such as writing, speaking or using print materials.
 It will not be used only for thepurposes practicing specific skills such as spelling or math facts.

 2. Demonstration of Need • The equipment requested will augment the child’s current abilities andenable the child to be more independent.

 3. Team Decision • A team of individuals who know the child have recommended this device.
 Oneperson from the team has been identified as the person who will provide technical support.

 4. Prior Evalua tion • A variety of devices have been evaluated for use.
 The request clearly describeswhy the equipment requested is the most useful and most cost efficient.